 • Bright stars, red stars, constellations, and seasonal sky stories

-• Surprise gaps, satellites, and whatever the Gulf hands us
+• Satellites, surprise gaps in the clouds, and whatever the Gulf hands us

 No fixed object list.
 We hunt for the best available targets that night.